Cyberbullying: What is it and how to stop it

 We all want cyberbullying to stop, which is one of the reasons reporting cyberbullying is so important.
 But creating the Internet we want goes beyond calling out bullying.
 We need to be thoughtful about what we share or say that may hurt others.
 We need to be kind to one another online and in real life.
 It's up to all of us!

-Facebook/Instagram: Keeping Instagram and Facebook safe and positive places for self-expression is important to us -- people will only be comfortable sharing if they feel safe.
-But, we know that cyberbullying can get in the way and create negative experiences.
+The safety of our community – and the safety of young people in particular – is our most important responsibility.
+We want you to feel safe and supported online, but we know that cyberbullying can get in the way and create negative experiences.
 That’s why at Instagram and Facebook, we’re committed to leading the fight against cyberbullying.

 But sometimes, after you’ve listened to someone for a while, you may not want to hear them anymore.
 Their right to express themselves doesn’t mean you’re required to listen.

 7. How do I prevent my personal information from being used to manipulate or humiliate me on social media?